• Level of education

 • - Different exposure modes

-• - Effects on the cell and on the organism: deterministic effects, stochastic effects
+• - Effects on cells and organisms: deterministic effects, stochastic effects

 • - Data source: epidemiology, experimental studies